Can dogs eat yoghurt drops?

 Yoghurt is packed full of good bacteria and probiotics to help support a healthy digestive tract and our yoghurt drops are no different.
 Bear in mind though, that like any good thing they must be taken in moderation.
 Yoghurt drops are a ‘sometimes’ treat and not suitable as a supplement if your dog requires a significant dose of probiotics.
 If that’s the case, we recommend chatting with your local vet or a pet nutritionist about what other probiotics your dog might need.

 But as a treat balanced with a healthy diet?
 We can guarantee that ours taste the best!

 Indulging your doggo’s sweet tooth should be eco-friendly.

-Sticking with companies committed to transparency and using organic materials means you won’t dig up anything rotten (but two-month-old marrow bones buried by your doggo!).
-Always check the ingredient label–or the website–of a product that lists palm oil to know exactly where it stands in the fight for rainforest conservation.
-If its sourced sustainably, no need to tuck-tail.
+Sticking with companies committed to transparency and using organic materials means you won’t dig up anything rotten (except two-month-old marrow bones buried by your doggo!).
+Always check the ingredient label, or the website, of a product that lists palm oil to know exactly where they stand in the fight for rainforest conservation.
+If it’s sourced sustainably, no need to tuck-tail.
 If it isn’t, consider sniffing out another source.

 Treating your dog should bring joy – not a guilty conscience.

 Can I use yoghurt drops as part of our training?